phylum-dev/documentation/docs/artifact_repositories/artifactory.md

 decision-making process for pulling a package from your local or remote artifacts opaque to the end user.

-Once you have created a remote registry for Phylum, you should update your virtual registry to use it.
+Once you have created a remote repository for Phylum, you should update your virtual repository to use it.

 1. Under `Repositories > Administration` locate your virtual repository.
 Click on the virtual repository you want to update.